What is Cloud Computing?

 5. The cloud is very cost effective

 Using the cloud to operate a company has a lot of benefits.
-There is no capital investment on buying a server and the cost of operating it.
+There is no capital investment on buying a server and the cost of operating it is also absent.
 With that in mind, the company can focus on its mission, rather than hire a group of IT guys to set up the server first.

 This frees up the funds to buy servers, hire a bunch of guys to maintain servers and the constant need of keeping the servers online.